Websocket Client

 In order to test this client implementation, we need a server.
 We're going to use the one from the WebSocket Server tutorial.

-Follow the Build Tools tuttorial to setup your development environment.
-Then start command prompt / terminal, clone Mongoose repository and build the server:
+Follow the Build Tools tutorial to setup your development environment.
+Then start a command prompt / terminal, clone the Mongoose repository, and build the server:

 git clone https://github.com/cesanta/mongoose